1997 Milan–San Remo

 The 88th running of the Milan–San Remo cycling classic was held on 22 March 1997 and won by German Erik Zabel.

 Summary

 Michele Bartoli had a small lead on the top of the Poggio, before being joined by a small group with Johan Museeuw, Andrea Ferrigato and Marco Pantani.
 Rolf Sørensen led the pursuers, who rejoined the grupetto on the descent.
 A group of 40 decided the race in a sprint, for the first time in 17 years.
 Alberto Elli led the sprint from afar, but was overtaken by German sprint star Erik Zabel.
 Several riders were involved in a spectacular final-sprint crash, including Laurent Jalabert, Johan Museeuw and Maximilian Sciandri.
-Zabel was the second German winner of the Primavera after Rudi Altig in 1968.
+Zabel was the second German winner of the Primavera after Rudi Altig in 1968 and the first winner in a mass sprint since Pierino Gavazzi in 1980.